theodi/synthetic-data-tutorial/README.md

 ### Individual hospitals

-NHS England masked individual hospitals, giving these reasons.
+The data scientist at NHS England masked individual hospitals giving the following reason.

 > As each hospital has its own complex case mix and health system, using these data to identify poor performance or possible improvements would be invalid and un-helpful.
 Therefore, I decided to replace the hospital code with a random number.

-So let's do just that.
+So we'll do as they did, replacing hospitals with a random six-digit ID.

 ```python
 hospitals = hospital_ae_df['Hospital'].unique().tolist()